Updated February 2024

 I first came across AIRE Ancient Baths London in an Instagram ad – yes, really!
 It was an ad saying that they were coming to London and to sign up to be notified when they opened.
 It looked amazing from the photos – and I love a good spa – so sign up I did.
-It took me a few months to then actually book when they did open but now that I’ve been, I’ll definitely be back – it was wonderful.
-Read on to find out more…
+I’ve now visited several times as it’s wonderful.

 Just a note that AIRE Ancient Baths London doesn’t allow you to take your phone into the bath area so as to ensure a tranquil, peaceful atmosphere.
 As such, the photos in this post have been kindly supplied by their PR.

 Also, this was not a gifted experienced – I paid for the spa myself.

 The concept of AIRE Ancient Baths is to create a space, dedicated to relaxation, and where time doesn’t exist.
 In London, you’ll find AIRE tucked away in a small street just behind the Strand and a short walk from the hustle and bustle of Covent Garden.
 Once you step inside, you can already feel the calm and tranquility – like you’ve been transported somewhere else!